 - Physician assistants – 30 percent

 - Psychologists – 22 percent

 - Speech-language pathologists – 23 percent

-All of the above programs are available through Pacific University’s College of Health Professions, as are the master of healthcare administration program and the graduate certificate in healthcare compliance.
+All of the above programs are available through Pacific University’s College of Health Professions, as are the master of healthcare administration program and the graduate certificate in gerontology.